Vintrae/iris-classifiers/README.md

 to be done, since the features are conveniently separated by commas.

 ## k-nn classifier
 I first implemented a k-nearest neighbour classifier.
-The way it operates is that, for every testing sample, it calculates the distances between it and the rest of training elements.
+The way it operates is that for every testing sample, it calculates the distances between it and the rest of training elements.
 Then this distances are sorted and the most prominent label among the first k elements (which will be, consequently, the closest to the testing element) is also assigned to the testing sample.